lucasmansilla/multiatlas-landmark/README.md

-# landmark-multiatlas
-Landmark-based segmentation via Multi-atlas segmentation
+# Landmark-based segmentation using multi-atlas